Is it worth the extra cents?

 Many green electricity suppliers insist on providing only microhydro, not large-scale hydro, in their mix of green electricity products.
 While the Durika installation is an example particularly suited to mountain rivers, other types of microhydro projects are used in less hilly areas, but always with the same objective: only take a portion of the river’s water, and avoid disrupting the waterflow or creating a reservoir.

 Green electricity and the electric car

-Electric cars, and plug-in hybrids, seem to be gaining ever more attention these days – Toyota has a plug-in hybrid, Chevrolet makes the all (or mostly) electric Volt, Nissan sells the electric Nissan Leaf, and you can now get an electric Smart Car.
+Electric cars, and plug-in hybrids, are gaining ever more attention these days – we see more and more Tesla’s on highways and city streets as well as Nissan Leafs, electric VWs and BMWs, several Kia Soul EV and Kia Niro EV, and many more.
 While it’s still better to power an electric car with coal-fired power, than to run regular cars on gas, better still is to run these electric cars on green energy.